 Popular perennials to plant in your garden

-Out of the wide range of available perennials it can be hard to select the ones that will fit your garden.
+Out of the wide range of available perennials, it can be hard to select the ones that will fit your garden.
 That is why we will give you an overview of the most popular perennials that will fit in any garden.

-- asters: daisy-like flowers with flower heads in the shape of a star.
+- Asters: daisy-like flowers with flower heads in the shape of a star.
 They bloom in late summer and are available in many colours, making them a lovely asset to your garden.
 Plant your asters from mid- to late spring to make sure that they will not be frozen;

-- hydrangeas: these perennials can be spotted frequently in mid-summer.
+- Hydrangeas: these perennials can be spotted frequently in mid-summer.
 They can be recognized by their colourful shrubs which grow back larger every year.
 That is why these flowers need a big and shady spot in your garden.
 Plant your hydrangeas in spring or fall;

-- peonies: beautiful flowers that diffuse a lovely fragrance.
+- Peonies: beautiful flowers that diffuse a lovely fragrance.
 They should be planted in the fall in a spot where there is plenty of sun.
 These perennials bloom from spring until early summer;

-- daylilies: these perennials come in thousands of different colours and shapes.
+- Daylilies: these perennials come in thousands of different colours and shapes.
 They withstand harsh conditions, such as dry soils and polluted environments.
 Plant your daylilies in spring while temperatures are still cool.

 How to take care of perennial plants